LabubuSWARCH/CareerCraft/server/README.md

 ## Environment Variables

 Create `.env` files in each app directory (`apps/auth`, `apps/template`) to override defaults in their respective `src/config` modules.

-## Testing APIs

-Use the Postman collection under `postman/` together with the `CareerCraft.local.postman_environment.json` environment to exercise endpoints once services are running.